 “Podiatrists are university educated health care professionals specialising in the prevention, diagnoses, treatment and rehabilitation of disorders, medical and surgical, of the feet and lower limbs” (Podiatry Association of South Australia).

-Podiatrists are necessary as the foot is a highly complex structure, consisting of numerous bones, joints, nerves, blood vessels, ligaments, muscles and associated tendons.
-Damage to any of these structures can develop problems affecting a patient’s overall health and well being.
+Podiatry is necessary as the foot is a highly complex structure, consisting of 26 bones, many joints, nerves, blood vessels, ligaments, muscles and tendons.
+The feet are the foundations of our bodies so damage to any of these structures can develop problems affecting a patient’s overall health and well being.

-Podiatrists work in a range of clinical settings including public hospitals or government agencies, private practices, medical clinics, community health centres, sports clinics and aged care facilities.
+Podiatrists work in a range of clinical settings across both public and private sectors.
+Podiatrist are generally located in public hospitals, private practices, medical clinics, community health centres, sports clinics and aged care facilities.

-- Nail and foot care (i.e. corns, callus, warts, fungal nails, cracked heels and ingrown toenails).
+- Nails and general foot care (corns, callus, plantar warts, thickened or fungal nails, cracked heels and ingrown toenails).

 - Children’s feet (in toeing, knocked knees, pigeon toed, tip toe walking).

 - Skin conditions (tinea and psoriasis).